rust-china/cargo-source/README.md

 ## Usage
 ```
 Commands:
-  list  列出当前可用源
+  list  List all the registries
-  use   使用指定源
+  use   Change registry to registry
-  add   添加源
+  add   Add one custom registry
   help  Print this message or the help of the given subcommand(s)

 Options: